corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 * `sendAndReceive(receiveType: Class<R>, payload: Any): R`
   * Sends the `payload` object and receives an object of type `receiveType` back

-In addition ``FlowLogic`` provides functions that can receive messages from multiple sessions and send messages to multiple sessions:
+``FlowLogic`` also provides functions that can receive messages from multiple sessions and send messages to multiple sessions:

 * `receiveAllMap(sessions: Map<FlowSession, Class<out Any>>): Map<FlowSession, UntrustworthyData<Any>>`
   * Receives from all `FlowSession` objects specified in the passed in map.
 The received types may differ.